brave-ctrl/GitHubCloneProject/README.md

-# GitHubCloneProject
-This is task No.2 Cloning a Github Repo and adding new content
+Hello, this is a message from my cloned repository!